 - Provide faculty and staff with the means and professional development opportunities to effectively collaborate with Aboriginal individuals and communities

-- New initiatives such as the First Nations concentration in the School of Community and Regional Planning, co-developed with the Musqueam Indian Band, join established programs in First Nations and Endangered Languages, First Nations and Indigenous Studies, and other areas in addressing high priority concerns; the newly established Centre for Excellence in Indigenous Health is establishing a strong working relationship with communities and the recently established First Nations Health Authority
+- New initiatives such as the First Nations concentration in the School of Community and Regional Planning, co-developed with the Musqueam Indian Band, join established programs in First Nations and Endangered Languages, First Nations and Indigenous Studies, and other areas in addressing high priority concerns; the recently established Centre for Excellence in Indigenous Health continues to develop strong working relations with communities and the First Nations Health Authority

 - A UBC Community-Based Research initiative is bringing attention to many collaboratively designed and implemented projects in Aboriginal research, and discussion among faculty on a cross-disciplinary area approaches is underway

-- The First Nations Studies Program requires all majors to complete year-long research projects in collaboration with Aboriginal organizations meeting the organizations’ stated needs
+- The First Nations and Indigenous Studies Program requires all majors to complete year-long research projects in collaboration with Aboriginal organizations meeting the organizations’ stated needs

-- UBC is working to establish an Indian Residential School History and Dialogue Centre, affiliated with the TRC’s National Research Centre in Winnipeg, that would provide ongoing access to TRC records serve as a hub for communities, researchers, students, and the public to join in nderstanding this history and building a base for more productive dialogues.
-Greg Younging of UBC Okanagan served as Assistant Director of Research to the TRC.
+- UBC continues to work to establish an Indian Residential School History and Dialogue Centre, affiliated with the TRC’s National Research Centre in Winnipeg, that would provide ongoing access to TRC records and serve as a hub for communities, researchers, students, and the public to join in understanding this history and building a base for more productive dialogues.

 - The professional development initiatives at the Centre for Teaching, Learning, and Technology, and the Community-Based Research initiative, both noted above, and many other department-level initiatives provide effective ways for faculty and staff to develop their capacity for engagement